Northern Kenya Rangelands Project

 Project Type: Soil improvement that results in additional carbon storage (removal only)

-Standards: Verified Carbon Standard (VCS) under the VM0032 Methodology, and Triple Gold certified to the Climate, Community & Biodiversity Alliance Standards (CCBA)
+This project meets the criteria for Verified Carbon Standard (VCS) under the VM0032 Methodology, and Triple Gold certified to the Climate, Community & Biodiversity Alliance Standards (CCBA)

 How does it work?

 This project includes 1.9 million hectares of savannah grassland in northern Kenya.
 The project area is located approximately 270 kilometers north of Nairobi, stretching from the northern slopes of Mount Kenya to the Ethiopian border.

 The project tackles the issues of degraded rangelands and conflict over scarce resources across the entire region by implementing coordinated rotational grazing of domesticated livestock and other proven land management practices.

 Due to a combination of a changing climate, increasing periods of severe drought, and livestock overgrazing, local soils have been badly damaged and perennial vegetation cover and fodder production significantly reduced.
 Approximately 70% of the rangelands in the region are highly degraded, and over 50% are heavily eroded.

 If the health of these grasslands can be improved, the health of the regional soils will also improve, and can support higher carbon sequestration levels.
 With more carbon sequestered in the soil, the land can store more water through dry periods, which will help the local communities address the effects of climate change and drought.

 The project covers a designated high value conservation area, where pastoralists have traditionally shared their land with East Africa’s iconic migrating wildlife.
 Improved grassland and better-quality grazing will lead to healthier livestock and to healthier ecosystems and habitats for the local wildlife, which includes four endemic endangered species – the Eastern black rhino, Grevy’s zebra, the Reticulated giraffe and the Beisa oryx.